 The Approach: Private estate or comprehensive resort package with professional vendors throughout.

-| Category | Cost | % of Budget | What You’re Getting |
+| Category | Cost & Details |

-| Venue, Catering & Bar | €13,800-€17,000 | 50-55% | Estate rental (€3,000-€5,000) + catering at €65/person + open bar at €30/person for 80 guests.
-Or all-inclusive resort package. |
+Villa rental (€3,000–€5,000) plus catering at €65 per person and open bar at €30 per person for 80 guests.
+Alternatively, an all-inclusive resort package. |

-| Full-Service Planner | €2,500-€4,000 | 12% | Essential for destination weddings at this scale.
-They’ll save you this cost in vendor negotiations anyway. |
+Essential at this scale.
+A good planner will typically save you this cost through vendor negotiations alone. |

-| Photo & Video | €3,500-€5,500 | 15% | Professional photographer (€2,200) + videographer (€2,000) for complete coverage. |
+Professional photographer (€2,200) plus videographer (€2,000) for complete coverage. |

-| Florals & Elevated Decor | €3,000-€5,000 | 12% | Custom designs, quality blooms, thoughtful styling – not over-the-top luxury but definitely beautiful. |
+Custom designs, quality blooms, and thoughtful styling.
+Not over-the-top luxury, but definitely beautiful. |

-| DJ + Greek Dancers | €2,000-€3,000 | 8% | DJ (€1,200) + traditional Greek dancers for 30-minute performance (€1,200). |
+DJ (€1,200) plus traditional Greek dancers for a 30-minute performance (€1,200). |

-| Guest Transportation | €1,000-€1,500 | 4% | Shuttle service for 80 guests to/from venue. |
+| Guest Transportation €1,000–€1,500 4% |

-| TOTAL | €25,800-€36,000 |
+| Total | €25,800–€36,000 |

 The sweet spot: This is where you get the full destination wedding experience without estate-level luxury pricing.
 Beautiful photos, comfortable guests, professional execution, and manageable stress.